 It starts with credit bureaus, who are independent of the government and solely for profit.
 They collect data on everyone, developing scores from that data, and selling those scores to separate financial institutions.

-Those institutions, in turn, use those scores to justify a low or high interest rate, and whether or not a person was worthy of their services in the first place.
+Those institutions, in turn, use credit scores to justify a low or high interest rate, and whether a person was worthy of their services in the first place.

 If you have bad credit, the world is a little harder because you pay higher interest rates, and if you have good credit, it’s a little easier.
 That’s it in a nutshell, but there’s more to it, as you undoubtedly know.